Write for Fatherly

 You know that young guy at the office who makes a bored face every time you talk about your kid?
-We’re not the guy.
+We’re not that guy.
 We don’t even like that guy.
-We want to hear your stories and talk about your strategies and get into it.
-That’s why Fatherly is looking for contributions from dads all over the country.
+We want to hear your parenting stories and get into it.
+That’s why Fatherly is looking for new contributors.
 That’s why we’re hoping you will write for us.

 What We’re Looking for Right Now